 Where do we serve?

 New Haven is filled with opportunities to serve with others, whether it be education or the provision of food and shelter.
-You will work anywhere from 30-35 hours per week on staff with a social service agency or ministry in New Haven.
+You will serve anywhere from 30-35 hours per week as a corps member volunteer with a social service agency in New Haven.

 More about Some of our Partners

 Having a Saint Hilda’s intern has been a tremendous help to us.
 In the first weeks of his internship with us, Caleb has, in addition to preparing and serving our lunches, helped publicize our walk-a-thon, created a new website, prepared appetizers for our annual reception, shopped with us a the Food Bank, attended a neighborhood organization meeting helped deliver meals to our satellite sites, and has thoroughly enjoyed working with our volunteers! - David O'Sullivan

 We partner with a diverse array of non-profits throughout New Haven, depending on both their needs and ours.
-To help address poverty, lack of education, lack of affordable housing, food insecurity, and so many other issues, you will be working in a number of possible work sites.
+To help address poverty, lack of education, lack of affordable housing, food insecurity, and so many other issues, you will be serving in a number of possible community placements.
 Below is a list of a few of our community partners: